as19911/DogDates/README.md

-# Doggie Dating
+# Dog Dates
-A web application for finding new playdates for your dog!
+A web application to find new playdates for your dog!

 --------------